apiobuild/docs/content/docs/apps/chopin/order-settings/index.md

 ### Dollar Off

 Dollar value to be taken off from order total for qualified order (category) total.
-Enter this for dollor discount type.
+Only enter this for dollar discount type.

 ### Percent Off

 Percent of order total to be taken off from order total for qualified order (category) total.
-Enter this for percent discount type.
+Only enter this for percent discount type.

 ## Tax

+Use this field to customize the tax rate in your area.
+For example, sales tax for New York state is 8.875%, then you enter 8.875 in this field.

+If you don't set a value, the default tax rate is 0.

 {{< alert icon="💡" text="Remove tax for selected products →" rel-href="/docs/apps/chopin/product-configuration/#no_tax" >}}

-Use this field to customize the tax rate in your area.